Raviteza7796/Shopieazy/README.md

 7. Clone the repository and import it to eclipse

-8. Run your Oracle Database.
+8. Run your Oracle Database 12c.

 9. Configure your databse configuration in **application-context.xml**